MichaelWang1028/Practical-Programming-in-C/README.md

 #### Difficulties
 I had to be catchy looking for cases like when spaces or new lines are entered at the beginning and/or at the end.

+#### Problem 3.5: State Report
+The purpose of this exercise is to generate a report of people from Massachusetts to all other states, and display the total amount of people in the end.

+#### Observations
+I tried to extract as much functions as I could.
+I realized that I need to learn how to use header files to improve code maintenance.

+#### Difficulties
+No difficulties found.

 ## Problem Set 4
 ### Pointers.
 Arrays.
 Strings.
 Searching and sorting algorithms.
 #### Problem 4.1: Insertion sort algorithm using pointers and pointer arithmetic